top of page

 Self-diagnosis : Feeling, fiction or function?

-There is a curious moment happening in UK culture where people seem more confident diagnosing their own minds than ever before, the symptoms can be vague, the tests non-existent, and yet the conclusion is firm: “I have ADHD,” “I have anxiety disorder,” “I’m on the spectrum.”
+In a hurry?
+Skip to my 100 word summary There is a curious moment happening in UK culture where people seem more confident diagnosing their own minds than ever before, the symptoms can be vague, the tests non-existent, and yet the conclusion is firm: “I have ADHD,” “I have anxiety disorder,” “I’m on the spectrum.”
 What interests me is not the truth of these claims but what the act of claiming them says about the way we now think about the mind.
-Daniel Dennett and David Chalmers give us two very different ways of un
+Daniel Dennett and David Chalme

 Simon Turpin